 Think through what and how you want to organize or schedule.
 Sub-calendars can represent people, resources, projects, areas, anything that separtes a category of events from others.
 Use folders if they can help you better organize.
 Read More

-Create calendar links for your users and assign permissions that control what the user can or can not do with events on any of the sub-calendars.
+Add account-based users or create calendar links, and assign permissions that control what the user can or can not do with events on any of the sub-calendars.
 Read More

 Choose the default calendar view from the 9 possibilities to make it most convenient for what your users need to do most often.
 For example, if it’s better to always show the events of the future 4 weeks at opening, use the multi-week view instead of the month view which would show mostly past events when “Today” is the end of the month.
 Read More

 Edit the text in the About box in General Settings to tell your users what this calendar is for or provide any instructions on how to best use the calendar.
 Surprisingly many calendar administrators left the original text as is, a message from Teamup that is meant to help the administrator get started.
 If that’s your case, think about if you can make better use of it.

 Review and change other configurations in Settings to best fit your needs.